 Diagnosis is usually clinical.

-Treatment includes tear supplements and topical drugs (usually antihistamines, vasoconstrictors, nonsteroidal anti-inflammatory drugs, mast cell stabilizers, or a combination).
+Treatment includes tear supplements and topical medications (usually antihistamines, NSAIDs, mast cell stabilizers, or a combination).

 Drugs Mentioned In This Article